To answer that question enjoy the below and I am sure you will agree Key West is one of the most unique locations for weddings and wedding guests!

 Custom House – Built in 1891, this stunning representation of Key West architecture has had many lives as the Key West Customs office, postal service, district courts, and United States Navy headquarters for their Caribbean and Gulf of Mexico operations.

-West Martello – Tower Key West Garden Club Built by the US Army in 1863 as a look out during the Civil War and Spanish-American Wars, this former military site is today a National Historic Site and home to the Key West Garden Club.
+West Martello – Tower Key West Garden Club The Key West Garden Club resides at this former military location, which the US Army built in 1863 to serve as a lookout during the Civil War and Spanish-American Wars.

 Key West Cemetery – Sitting at the foot of Solares Hill in Old Town, the Key West Cemetery was established in 1847 after a hurricane washed out the Island’s original cemetery.